michalis0/Cloud-and-Advanced-Analytics/labs/01-Intro-to-GCP/README.md

 **Main Steps:**
 1. Go to the profile and get the API Read Access Token using this [link](https://www.themoviedb.org/settings/api/request)
-2. Select Developper - Accept the terms and conditions - Complete the required information (for URL: educational-course).
+2. Select Developer - Accept the terms and conditions - Complete the required information (for URL: educational-course).
-3. You should now be able to see your API Read Access Token (copy your API Read Access Token for later use)
+3. You should now be able to see your **API Read Access Token** (copy your API Read Access Token for later use from this [link](https://www.themoviedb.org/settings/api))
-4. Now we can go back to the [API page](https://developer.themoviedb.org/reference/account-rated-movies) and you can play around to test the different requests i.e: GET / PUT / POST requests.
+4. Now we can go to the [TMDB API reference page](https://developer.themoviedb.org/reference/account-rated-movies) and you can play around with it to test the different requests i.e: GET / PUT / POST requests.
 An example could be the following: https://developer.themoviedb.org/reference/genre-movie-list - clicking on **Try it** you should receive the response from the request.
-Do not forget to enter your API Read Access Token in the "Credentials" section.
+Do not forget to enter your [API Read Access Token](https://www.themoviedb.org/settings/api).

 **Hints (in case you get stuck):**